This Indian Chicken Curry is kind of a big deal, guys, ’cause it’s a copycat recipe from our one and only amazing local Indian restaurant, Masala Bay.

 spice, spice baby

 Disclaimer: your spice cabinet is gonna get worked today.
-You can get every last one of the spices you need at the shop my mom and I own in Duck and I reeeeaallly recommend that you do for this recipe because our spices are freshy-fresh.
-If you can’t wait and need this curry in your belly right now, I get it.
-Just try to use new-ish spices and not ones that have been in the cabinet forever.
+You can get every last one of the spices you need from the shop my mom and I own in Duck or online.
+Most importantly, just try to use new-ish spices and not ones that have been in the cabinet forever.
 Freshness makes all the difference.

 Indian Chicken Curry